giosava94/auth-templates/README.md

 In this example project we will show some authentication and authorization examples, Examples differs based on the communication type establish between the web client and the web server.

-In this project we will use a REACT web client, a PYTHON (Flask) web server and, when required, a MONGODB database.
+In this project we will use a REACT web client and a PYTHON (Flask) web server.
 A set of docker containers is given in order to simplify the project execution but they are not mandatory.

+In this project we present a project structure that is designed to present a standard authentication method and foresees the implementation of multiple authentication methods to be used in a mutually exclusive way.
+This does not imply that one of the custom authentication method can't provide multiple authentication solutions (external provider with other providers).

+Usually the authentication logic may change but how user data are managed in the application should not depend on this.
+For this reason we present a set of sub-projects with a customizable authentication logic which does not impact on how this data are used inside the web application.

+The sub-projects architecture has been designed to tempt developers not to change the already present files but to add new files, with their custom logic, with few constraints required for the project to correctly use them.

-In this project we will deal with the following web client-web server communication type:
+Moreover in this project we will deal with the following web client-web server communication type:

 - A web client will periodically execute requests to a web server to retrieve information -> RESTful APIs.
 - A web client establishes a full-duplex communication with the web server -> WebSocket connection.

-Which is the main difference between this approaches, from an authentication and authorization point of view?
+Which is the main difference between these approaches, from an authentication and authorization point of view?

 RESTful APIs are stateless whereas WebSocket connections are stateful.